Jorge-Felix/threat-intel-research/README.md

 ## License

-[Specify your license here, e.g., MIT License]
+[MIT License]

 ## Contact

-For questions or collaboration, reach out at [your email or contact info]
+For questions or collaboration, reach out at jorgefelixgonzalezarias@pm.me